mleleszi/wctype_prototype/rfc/draft.md

 We can also implement fast paths for ASCII cases for all properties, skipping the need for a lookup table in those cases.

-Benchmarking this against glibc is showing to this implementation be an order of magnitude faster.
+Benchmarking this against glibc is showing this implementation to be an order of magnitude faster.

 ### Alternatives

-We could do a similar approach as glibc, and store the lookup tables on disk which would then be loaded on locale change, and get memory mapped into memory to be used in the actual wctype function calls.
+We could use a similar approach to glibc, and store the lookup tables on disk which would then be loaded on locale change, and get memory mapped into memory to be used in the actual wctype function calls.
 This would lead to a smaller binary size and could support locale switching at runtime.

 However, it would have a lot of drawbacks.
 It'd introduce a runtime dependency on the locale files, which we'd have to provide separately from the library itself, and there's also the overhead of the initial loading from disk.